rien333/numbersense-vae/thesis/README.md

 images are closer to everyday sensations than binary images.
-Furthermore, any dataset with uniform object categories does not capture how visual number sense in animals is abstract in regard to the perceived objects ([**???**]{.citeproc-not-found data-reference-id="nieder2016neuronal"}), meaning that a model should be able show that it performs equally well between object of different visual complexities.
+Furthermore, any dataset with uniform object categories does not capture how visual number sense in animals is abstract in regard to the perceived objects (Nieder 2016), meaning that a model should be able show that it performs equally well between object of different visual complexities.
 Another way in which we will improve biological plausibility is by looking at the discovery of the direct involvement of certain neural populations' with numerosity perception (as described previously), which will guide various algorithmic decisions.
 Moreover,